 I am currently working with the development team to update and implement the new components, however due to resource limitation these updates will be rolled out on a project by project basis when resources are available.

-In addition to creating the design system, I also found an issue that the different customer portals had different experiences for the same user journeys e.g. login, reset password etc. This led me to explore all of the different revenue lines and identify common patterns throughout that could be unified.
+In addition to creating the pattern library, I also found an issue that the different customer portals had different experiences for the same user journeys e.g. login, reset password etc. This led me to explore all of the different revenue lines and identify common patterns throughout that could be unified.

 I then took the common patterns and began to unify them by collaborating with product owners and developers to understand product and technical requirements.